Pavel216989/bigquery-assessment/README.md

 ```
 **NOTE**:

-   The correctness of the reporting end date is validate on the stage of getting payouts data.
+   The correctness of the reporting end date is validated on the stage of getting payouts data.

    We don't require it to be either 2019-05-12 or 2019-05-19,
    so that the system could work on a bigger dataset with other dates too.